launchflow/launchflow/docs/src/app/docs/get-started/page.md

 {% tab label="AWS" %}

 LaunchFlow uses your local AWS credentials to manage and provision resources.
 We recommend using the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) to authenticate with your AWS account.
-Once you have the CLI set up, run the following command to login to your AWS account:
+Once you have the CLI set up, run the following command to make sure you're authenticated:

 ```bash
 aws sts get-caller-identity